liberize/xiaoxin-air14-plus-2021-hackintosh/README.md

 # Hackintosh for Lenovo XiaoXin Air14 Plus 2021

-This EFI aims to work with `macOS Monterey` now.
-Stay tuned :)
+This EFI works with `macOS Monterey`.

 ## Detail